aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/_index.md

 keywords: working with PS document .NET, working with PostScript document .NET, working with EPS file .NET
 ---

-`PS` and `EPS` extensions are linked to the PostScript and Encapsulated PostScript languages respectively that were developed by Adobe.
+`PS` and `EPS` extensions are linked to the PostScript and Encapsulated PostScript languages respectively that Adobe developed.

 [PS](https://docs.aspose.com/page/net/what-is-ps-file/) is a dynamic Page description language.
 It uses graphics operators, procedures, control operators and variables.
 [EPS](https://docs.aspose.com/page/net/what-is-eps-file/) is a restricted PostScript.
-Some PostScript operators are prohibited to use in EPS file.
-At the same time EPS file must conform PostScript Document
-Structuring Conventions Specifications that supposes to use structural comments.
-Generally, EPS was intended for description of 1-paged graphics that can be encapsulated in PostScript files and it's derivations.
+Some PostScript operators are prohibited from using EPS files.
+At the same time, the EPS file must conform to PostScript Document Structuring Conventions Specifications that suppose to use structural comments.
+Generally, EPS was intended for the description of 1-paged graphics that can be encapsulated in PostScript files and their derivations.

-Aspose.Page library allows creation of both PS or EPS file with proper graphics elements, but in this guid we will use only PS file type.
+Aspose.Page library allows the creation of both PS or EPS files with proper graphics elements, but in this guide, we will use only the PS file type.
-So we use for creation of PS file such code:
+So we use for the creation of PS file such code:
 ```C#
 using (Stream outPsStream = new FileStream(dir + "document.ps", FileMode.Create))
 {